Jinntec/Fore/doc/userguide.md

  > Remember to always write closing tags even if your element has no content e.g. `<my-element></my-element>` instead of `<my-element/>`.

-## An Example
+## An example

+The model is a required part of a form.
+It constitutes the data (`<xf-instance>` elements), their bindings and one or more `<xf-submission>` elements which will be explained in this section.

-This example is taken from the original XForms specification but adapted to Fore syntax to allow easy comparison.
+The following example is taken from the original XForms specification but adapted to Fore syntax.

-The model defines WHAT the form does.
-The UI binding this model implements the visual representation of the form.
+The model is designed for a purpose and defines the policies under which a given set of data is considered valid.

 The following example model shows a very simple payment form.